-1. Over-pronation: Excessive rolling of your foot and ankle with each step.
-This can be corrected by wearing motion control running shoes or orthotics.
+1. Overpronation: This is excessive rolling of your foot and ankle with each step.
+Overpronation can be corrected by wearing motion control running shoes or orthotics.

 2. Wearing old shoes: Shoes lose their support and cushioning after 500 miles.
 If your shoes are a year old and you wear them regularly, they are dead.
 Get rid of them or you risk injury.

-3. Overstriding: taking too long of step in front of your body can also contribute to tight calves and plantar fasciitis.
+3. Overstriding: This is taking too long of a step in front of your body.
+Overstriding can also contribute to tight calves and plantar fasciitis.

 1. Rest: Once you have plantar fasciitis, you should back off of your walking distance and not walk or run through the pain.